evan-l-munson/saotd/paper.md

 The package utilizes tidy dataferames and therefore depends on the tidyverse package [@Wickham2017] and additionally uses the tidytext package [@Silge2017].
 The number of latent topics is determined using the ldatuning package [@Nikita2016] and the latent dirichlet allocation (LDA) topics is determined using the topicmodels package [@Grun2011].

-The SAoTD package has research applications in many disciplines which intend to use twitter text and sentiment analysis.
+The saotd package has research applications in many disciplines which intend to use twitter text and sentiment analysis.
 The package was created to quickly determine the sentiment of twitter and to inform analysts on the opinions contained within tweets.

 # References